To Vincent's Stars, for solo bass clarinet and wind band

 This composition is inspired by Vincent van Gogh's dedication to finding joy in the work of making art, despite the harsh realities of his illness and his lack of any professional success, as well as by distinctive features of the technique he found so personally therapeutic – building rich colors and textures from countless individual brush strokes that gradually reveal powerful gestures and forms.
 (The opening music unfolds at the rate that such brushstrokes can be made, for example.)
 A theme borrows from a late 19th century Dutch Reformed hymn (of the kind Vincent often quoted in his letters) with the text, “Behold the lofty sky…and all His starry works on high.”
 In composing this music, I imagined a narrative in which Vincent’s dream of a transformation that would allow him to continue his art eternally - building new “lines and shapes and colors” on one of the innumerable stars - might have actually come true in some way.
 Without any doubt, Vincent’s work and his ideas continue to be powerfully present in our understanding of the nature of art and the artist, and to inspire new generations here on earth.

 To Vincent's Stars was commissioned by the Dutch bass clarinet virtuoso Henri Bok, who premiered the piece with the Luxembourg Military Band in a Gala Concert at the 2018 conference of the International Clarinet Association in Ostend, Belgium.
-The Spanish premiere will be given on March 7, 2020, in San Sebastian, SPain, when Henri Bok will perform with conductor/composer Joseba Torre Alonso and the Banda Sinfonica of the Higher Education of the Basque Country Center for Music.
+The Spanish premiere was given on March 7, 2020, in San Sebastian, Spain, with Henri Bok as soloist with conductor/composer Joseba Torre Alonso and the Banda Sinfonica of the Higher Education of the Basque Country Center for Music.
 Additional performances in the United States are in the planning stages.
+The live recording of that performance - one of the last given in Spain before COVID-19 changed everything - is especially moving now.

 -- Paul Seitz